You are responsible for knowing all the CLI commands in this lab.

 Directories hold files and other directories.
 When you use the term subdirectory, you are talking about the directories listed inside the current working directory.

-Files represent programs, pictures, audio, video, word processing docs, etc. Files can be run by the operating system (in the case of programs) or opened by another piece of software, like Photoshop, Microsoft Word, VSCode, etc.
+Files represent programs, pictures, audio, video, word processing docs, etc. Files can be run by the operating system (in the case of programs) or opened by another piece of software, like Photoshop, Microsoft Word, or Python.

 The file system has a root directory.
-On Linux (and Mac), this directory is named /.
+On Mac (and Linux), this directory is named /.
 On Windows, it is typically C:\.

 A user’s home directory is where their user-specific content lives, like documents and pictures that you save.
 On your personal computer, you probably only have one user.
 A lab machine will have many different users.